Pellets

 The shapes and sizes of pellets permit their administration as an oral drug delivery system as well as for injections.

-When pellets are prepared for oral administration, they quickly release their contents into the stomach and get distributed throughout the gastrointestinal tract and also produce maximum absorption of the drug and minimize irritation.
+When pellets are prepared for oral administration, they quickly release their contents into the stomach and get distributed throughout the gastrointestinal tract, and also produce maximum absorption of the drug and minimize irritation.

 The shapes and sizes of pellets permit their administration as an oral drug delivery system as well as for injections.